dongrep/didact-clone/README.md

-# Didact – A Minimal React-like Library
+# yarl (Yet Another React Library) – A Minimal React-like Library

 This project is a simplified reimplementation of React, inspired by the [Didact](https://pomb.us/build-your-own-react/) tutorial.
 It is designed to help understand how React works under the hood by rebuilding core concepts such as the fiber architecture, the reconciliation process, function components, hooks (like `useState`), and the commit phase.